Blog

 2.)
 Target Members That Satisfy Multiple HEDIS Measures

 Knocking out HEDIS measures one at a time is not cost-effective.
 The time your outreach team spends on each call costs money and, if the right data is employed, that time can be used in a cost-effective way to target members who can improve multiple HEDIS measures with one appointment.
-And using big data analytics is the route to enhancing the efficiency of those calls.
+And using data analytics and even artificial intelligence to identify the appointments, vaccines, prescription medications, and/or screenings members.

 Manual reviews would take an expensive amount of time.
-Advanced analytics platforms, on the other hand, automate the review process and parse through millions of digital files (if you’ve already successfully been breaking data silos) to find areas of overlap.
+Analytics tools and artificial intelligence platforms can automate the review process, parse through millions of digital files, and isolate patterns and correlations that human analysts might miss.
 From there, your outreach initiatives can be prioritized based on those people who satisfy multiple HEDIS measures with one encounter or visit.

 3.)
 Facilitate the Appointment